 - – Newborns (0-12 weeks): 45 minutes of awake time

 - – 3-5 months: 1.5-2 hours of awake time

 - – 6-8 months: 2-3 hours of awake time

 - – 9-12 months: 3-4 hours of awake time

 - – 13 months to 2.5 years: 5-6 hours of awake time

 If you make sure that your child is put down for naps BEFORE they get overtired.
 You’ll find that they fall asleep more easily at nap time, and that they are more relaxed at bedtime too!

 Child’s Sleep Shortcut #2: Don’t Be Afraid Of The Dark

 We humans (babies and toddlers included) sleep so much better in the dark.

 Try making your child’s room as dark as possible.
-I recommend using blackout blinds, taping cardboard or foil over the windows, or whatever it takes.
+I recommend using blackout blinds.
+Maybe taping cardboard or foil over the windows, or whatever it takes.
 In many cases, even the glow from a nightlight or a digital alarm clock can be enough to disrupt your child’s sleep cycle!